skrey/yellow-extensions/plugins/preview/README.md

 `STYLE` = preview list style
 `SIZE` = image size, pixel or percent

-For every page there should be an image of similar file name in your `media/images` folder.
+For every page there should be an jpg-image of similar file name in your `media/images` folder.

 Example
 -------